 How to Deal with the High-Roller Complainer Type:

 The High-Roller Complainer wants to know how your systems will improve in response to their experience.
-They don’t just want a solution for right now.
-They want assurance that the problem will never happen again.
+They don’t just want a solution right now; they want assurance that the problem will never happen again.
 Rather than offering excuses, your best approach is to listen respectfully and ask questions to get to the root of the problem.
-From there, provide a solution as well as detailed explanation for why the issue will not happen again.
+From there, provide a solution as well as a detailed explanation for why the issue will not happen again.

 Pro Tip: Sometimes it’s okay to say no to customers – especially if they aren’t a good fit for your business.

 Dealer Complainers are slightly different than the other complainers on this list.
 Yes, they want their problem solved, but they also want something in return for their inconvenience.
 That might be a coupon, a free giveaway, or some other incentive.
 These folks are looking for something tangible to walk away with from this experience.
-It’s up to you to decide if they’re worth that discount or not.
+It’s up to you to decide whether they’re worth that discount.

 How to Deal With the Dealer Complainer Type: